Alzheimer’s and dementia are often used interchangeably. But are they the same?

 Signs of Alzheimer’s

-Those with Alzheimer’s disease will experience slightly different symptoms, such as struggling with completing daily tasks or being confused or irritable.
-You may experience memory loss or problems with cognition or find yourself searching for your car keys more frequently.
+Those with Alzheimer’s disease have slightly different symptoms, such as difficulty with completing daily tasks or being confused or irritable.
+You may also have memory loss or problems with cognition or find yourself searching for your car keys more frequently.
 Or that you’re not as steady on your feet as you once were.

 “Receiving a diagnosis of dementia or Alzheimer’s can send someone’s life into a tailspin.
 However, awareness and education along with medicines are helping patients manage these conditions and live better, richer lives,” Dr. Lichtenstein says.